EVgo Inc. (EVGO) Shares Plummet Below 1-Year High

 EVGO’s Market Performance

-The stock of EVgo Inc. (EVGO) has seen a -3.85% decrease in the past week, with a 7.03% rise in the past month, and a 19.08% gain in the past quarter.
-The volatility ratio for the week is 5.27%, and the volatility levels for the past 30 days are at 7.96% for EVGO.
-The simple moving average for the past 20 days is 1.67% for EVGO’s stock, with a -11.04% simple moving average for the past 200 days.
+The stock of EVgo Inc. (EVGO) has seen a -5.61% decrease in the past week, with a 13.09% rise in the past month, and a 10.87% gain in the past quarter.
+The volatility ratio for the week is 5.04%, and the volatility levels for the past 30 days are at 7.47% for EVGO.
+The simple moving average for the last 20 days is -0.42% for EVGO stock, with a simple moving average of -11.19% for the last 200 days.

 Analysts’ Opinion of EVGO